Kotlin/kotlinx.serialization/docs/formats.md

 Field #1: 0A String Length = 3, Hex = 03, UTF8 = "Tom" Field #2: 12 String Length = 3, Hex = 03, UTF8 = "123"
 Field #1: 0A String Length = 5, Hex = 05, UTF8 = "Jerry" Field #3: 1A String Length = 3, Hex = 03, UTF8 = "789"
 ```

+You should note that each group of `oneof` types should be tied to exactly one data class, and try not to reuse it in
+another data class.
+Otherwise, you may get id conflicts or `IllegalArgumentException` in runtime.

 ### ProtoBuf schema generator (experimental)